Sustainable & Ethical Sourcing

 All of our suppliers must be certified to the British Retail Consortium Food standard or equivalent, as a minimum, and we conduct routine supplier audits ourselves to ensure our suppliers are operating to our high standards.

 We are committed to sourcing sustainable fish and as such introduced a detailed policy in 2016, within which we commit to sourcing Marine Stewardship Council (MSC)-certified fish, where available.
-We also work with our suppliers and farmers (both UK and non-UK) to provide further emphasis and guidance on farm antibiotic use.
+We modify our menus in line with recommendations from the ‘Good Fish Guide’.

 We committed to sourcing all our shell eggs and mayonnaise from cage-free and/or free-range sources by the end of 2017, and this was achieved in November 2017 when all shell eggs used in our restaurants converted to RSPCA Assured™ Free Range.
 Furthermore, we are committed to ensuring that eggs used as an ingredient in our supply chain will be cage-free and/or free-range by the end of 2023 at the latest.
-Work is already underway to achieve this goal.
+In 2020 the Group signed the European Better Chicken Commitment supported by Compassion in World Farming with the goal to source all chicken to this standard by 2026.

 We have signed the European Chicken Commitment (ECC), thereby committing to meet or exceed the standards set out in the ECC by 2026 for 100% of the chicken across our entire portfolio.